ebaauw/homebridge-sc/README.md

 Note that the SOMA Connect provides native Homebridge support.
 However, I find that support lacking:
 - It doesn't expose the battery;
+- It doesn't expose the solar panel light level;
-- It exposes _Close Upwards_ and _Morning Mode_ as write-only characteristics, which most HomeKit apps don't like.
+- It exposes _Close Upwards_ and _Morning Mode_ as write-only characteristics, which most HomeKit apps don't like;
-- It doesn't report in which direction ("up" or "down") the blinds are closed.
+- It doesn't report in which direction ("up" or "down") the blinds are closed;
+- It doesn't support specifying which devices to expose, which might be needed when you have multiple SOMA Connect servers for better BLE signal coverage, but some devices are seen by both Connect servers.

 This plugin is my proof-of-concept how better to expose the SOMA Tilt.
 I hope to feedback my findings to Wazombi Labs for inclusion in the SOMA Connect.